Get Microsoft Azure data into Splunk Cloud

 - Click New Index.

 - In the Index name field, as an example, enter azure-activity.
 Alternatively, you can select a name that is consistent with your company's index naming convention.

 - For Searchable time (days), enter the number of days you want data to be searchable.
 As an example, enter 30.

 - Click No Additional Storage, and click Save.

-Step 2: Configure Microsoft Azure so that you can authenticate and ingest activity data
+Step 3: Configure Microsoft Azure to authenticate and ingest activity data

-You need to configure an Application Registration on Microsoft Azure and give it read access to resources in your subscription:
+Complete the following steps to configure an Application Registration on Microsoft Azure and give it read access to resources in your subscription.

 - From your Microsoft Azure portal, go to Azure Active Directory > App Registrations > New Registration: